Lucera Cathedral: Foundation and construction history

 The present church stands on the site of an older one, that in the time of Emperor Frederick II was turned into a mosque for the use of the Saracens from Sicily who had been resettled in the nearby Lucera Castle and retained their Islamic belief, from whom Frederick formed his bodyguard.

 After the massacre or enslavement of most of the Saracens in 1300 under Charles II of Naples the mosque was destroyed.
 Charles ordered a new church (the present cathedral) to be built on the site, probably under the supervision of the master builder Pierre d'Agincourt.
 Construction was completed by 1317.
-It is the southernmost Gothic brick church in continental Italy and one of the few examples of Gotico Angioiano style outside the city of Naples.
+It is the southernmost Gothic brick church in continental Italy and one of the few examples of Gotico Angioino style outside the city of Naples.

 In the 16th and 17th centuries the church interior was refurbished according to the taste of the Baroque.
 In the 19th century these alterations were to some extent undone.
 Pope Gregory XVI elevated the church to the rank of a basilica minor in 1834.